 After you’ve taken the time to clean your furniture, you probably don’t want that bad dog smell to return for a while.
 Using a durable blanket or throw can help to keep your furniture clean and free of dog hair and odor.
 You can also use a fitted dog bed cover, which will fit snuggly on your couch.

-How to Get Dog Pee Smell Out of Carpet
+How to Get Rid of Dog Pee Smell from Carpet

 Carpets can hold the scent of your dog’s urine odors and intensify it over time.
 If your pupper has an accident on the carpet, it’s important to clean it up as soon as possible.
 The longer the urine sits, the harder it will be to remove the smell as it absorbs into the oils, dust, and fibers.